-Scorpio Sun, Aries Moon: The Lone Crusader and the Last Valkyrie (The Zodiac’s Most Dangerous Sun/Moon Pairing)
+Scorpio Sun, Aries Moon: The Lone Crusader and the Last Valkyrie, the Shadow Warrior and the Splinter Cell, the Delta Force and the Free Pussy Riot (The Zodiac’s Most Dangerous Sun/Moon Pairing)

-Scorpio and Aries form what’s known as a “quincunx”, an astrological aspect that’s as difficult to reconcile as it is to pronounce.
+Scorpio and Aries form what’s known as a “quincunx”, a potentially volatile astrological aspect that’s as difficult to reconcile as it is to pronounce.
 Signs that quincunx each other are so different they may as well be from different planets if not different dimensions.
 About the only thing Scorpio and Aries have in common is they’re both ruled by Mars, the planet of war.
-(Aries is ruled by Mars, Scorpio is co-ruled by Mars and Pluto) But, as Linda Goodman explains in her book Love Signs, even in war the two signs have dramatically different approaches:
+(Aries is ruled by Mars, Scorpio is co-ruled by Mars and Pluto) As astrologer Linda Goodman explains in her book Love Signs, Scorpio fights like a ninja, Aries like a prize fighter:

 Aries is the reckless, Mars-driven crusader, stirred emotionally by dedication to a cause, and the excitement of a dangerous mission.
 Scorpio is the seasoned veteran, possessing a deep sense of realities and the strength to endure hardships, with no illusions about the glamour of marching bands, uniforms, and decorations for bravery.
 Their strategies are very different.
 Aries defends fiercely, in the front lines.
 Scorpio attacks suddenly, unexpectedly, from the rear.
 (Source)

-Have a knuckle dragging, uber-Republican, pro-Haliburton type in your family who thinks astrology is just a bunch of bunk?
-Tell them that the U.S. Delta Force is a Scorpio Sun, Aries Moon based on its establishment date, then read to them what Charles and Suzi Harvey have to say about this combination, then sit back and watch their jaws drop as low as their knuckles:
+Have a knuckle dragging, uber-Republican, pro-Haliburton, pro Dick Cheney type in your family who thinks astrology is just a bunch of bunk?
+Tell them that the U.S. Delta Force and/or Splinter Cell are both Scorpio Sun, Aries Moons — then read to them what Charles and Suzi Harvey have to say about this combination, then sit back and watch their jaws drop as low as their knuckles:

 Fight!
 Fight!
 Fight!
 You rally to the call of battle of any kind with unstoppable courage and determination.
-Yet you can also find conflicts where others see none . . . you are one of life’s warriors, and when you can bring together the fighter (Aries) and the strategist (Scorpio), you are well-nigh invincible.
+Yet you can also find conflicts where others see none . . . you are one of life’s warriors, and when you can bring together the fighter and the strategist, you are well-nigh invincible.

-You may find yourself caught between a smouldering, silent intensity (Scorpio) and a need to get out there, guns blazing, and tell the world what you are going to do – shooting straight from the hip (Aries).
+You may find yourself caught between a smouldering, silent intensity and a need to get out there, guns blazing, and tell the world what you are going to do – shooting straight from the hip.

 . . . you are never frightened to mix it up with those who cross your path.
 Both friends and enemies think of you as somebody who can be relied upon in a corner to rally to the barricades. . .
 (Source)